You know how squats and deadlifts tire you out so much?

-In conclusion, the research does not show any relation between the amount of musculature involved in an exercise and the amount of CNS fatigue it induces.
+In conclusion, the research does not show a notable relation between the amount of musculature involved in an exercise and the amount of CNS fatigue it induces.
 Isolation exercises can cause CNS fatigue and compound exercises do not always do.
-If there is any relation at all, it’s certainly not nearly as strong as commonly claimed.
 This comes back to the CNS being more like a computer than a muscle: harder tasks do not necessarily fatigue it more.

 Myth 3: CNS fatigue takes longer to recover from than muscular fatigue